 While neither LuxSci nor anyone else can ensure that every message is delivered to every Inbox, our excellent reputation and stringent security measures maximize the chances that your email messages will go to the intended recipients.
 LuxSci will advise you on how to construct your messages and maintain your lists and campaigns for the best result.
 See Key Ingredients for Good Deliverability.

-High Volume "Secure" (also known as "Premium High Volume") is an add-on to our email hosting services which provides full featured secure email sending with high volume sending limits.
+High Volume "Secure" Sending is an add-on to our email hosting services which provides full featured secure email sending with high-volume sending limits.
 Both options have the same set of capabilities and reporting options that you need to send your emails and to track their status.
 The High Volume Secure Sending service provides more extensive security options, such as HIPAA compliance, outbound email encryption, email archival, and additional administrative features and controls.

 Dedicated IP Address